 JET FUEL.
-The County will continue to monitor the Federal Aviation Administration "Final Policy Amendment" to its "Policy and Procedures Concerning the Use of Airport Revenue," first published 15 years ago in the Federal Register at 64 Fed.
+The County will advocate in opposition to a November 7, 2014continue to monitor the Federal Aviation Administration "Final Policy Amendment" to its "Policy and Procedures Concerning the Use of Airport Revenue," first published 15 years ago in the Federal Register at 64 Fed.
 Reg.
 7696, February 16, 1999 ("Revenue Use Policy").
 The Amendment formally adopts FAA's interpretation of the Federal requirements for use of revenue derived from taxes including sales taxes on aviation fuel imposed by both airport sponsors and governmental agencies, local and State, that are non-airport operators.
-The rule restricts the use of local sales taxes to certain aviation-related purposes only, and its implementation is being negotiated with assistance from the state.
-The County will support legislation that would reverse the the FAA's jet fuel tax revenue rule.
+The ruling rule would in effect limit restricts the use of local sales taxes to certain aviation-related purposes only, and its implementation is being negotiated with assistance from the state. not to the County's General Fund as is currently the case.